A police dog bit a woman’s head while she yelled in pain. Surgeons had to reattach her scalp, a lawsuit says.

 By the end, pieces of Bates’s scalp had been torn from her head, “exposing bone and tissue,” according to her lawsuit filed in federal court in Northern California.

 Now, Bates is seeking monetary damages, alleging that Rezentes used excessive force and violated her constitutional rights.
-Her suit also names the City of Brentwood as a defendant.
+Her lawsuit also names the City of Brentwood as a defendant.

 “This is an example of the way in which police do not look at Black and Brown people, or criminal suspects, as humans,” Adante Pointer, one of Bates’s lawyers, told The Washington Post.
 “Instead, they are numb to … the pain their use of excessive force causes.”